JabRef/jabref/docs/decisions/0020-use-Jackson-to-parse-study-yml.md

 ## Decision Outcome

-Chosen option: Jackson, because as it is a dedicated library for parsing YAML. yamlbeans also seem to be viable.
-They all offer similar functionality
+Chosen option: Jackson, because as it is a dedicated library for parsing YAML. `yamlbeans` also seem to be viable.
+They all offer similar functionality.

 ## Pros and Cons of the Options